eliminmax/tiny-clear-elf/armhf/README.md

 # The actual code
   # first syscall: write(1, 0x20078, 10)
     # On 32-bit arm systems, write is syscall 4.
-    mov r7, 0x4
+    mov r7, #0x4
     # STDOUT is file descriptor #1
-    mov r0, 0x1
+    mov r0, #0x1
     # Because each instruction is exactly 32 bits long,
     # there's not enough room to set all 32 bits with 1
     # `mov` command, but `mov` zeros out the bits not explicitly set.
-    # The solution I'm using is to set the lower bits with `movw` and the upper with `movt`.
+    # The solution I'm using is to set the lower bits with `mov` and the upper with `movt`.
-      # set the lower bits to 0x0078
+      # set the lower bits to 0x0068
-      movw r1, 0x78
+      mov r1, #0x68
       # set the upper bits to 0x0002
-      movt r1, 0x2
+      movt r1, #0x2
-      # thus, the value of r1 is set to 0x20078 - the memory address of the data to print.
+      # thus, the value of r1 is set to 0x20068 - the memory address of the data to print.
     # Write 10 bytes of data
-    mov r2, 0xa
+    mov r2, #0xa
     # supervisor call 0 is equivalent to amd64's syscall and i386's int 0x80
     svc 0x0
   # Second syscall: exit(0)
     # on 32-bit arm systems, exit is syscall 1.
-    mov r7, 0x1
+    mov r7, #0x1
     # error code 0 - no error
-    mov r0, 0x0
+    mov r0, #0x0
     # supervisor call 0
     svc 0x0